 Red flags of free knitting patterns: How to tell the good from the bad

-1. A successful designer is bringing in enough blog traffic that ad revenue and affiliate links on a free pattern are enough to cover development costs and then make a profit, or a yarn company releasing a pattern designed in their yarn, where the real product is the yarn they’ll sell when people go to knit the pattern.
+1. A successful designer is bringing in enough blog traffic that ad revenue and affiliate links on a free pattern are enough to cover development costs and then make a profit, or a yarn company is releasing a pattern designed in their yarn, where the real product is the yarn they’ll sell when people go to knit the pattern.
 These are “good” free patterns, in a lot of cases.

 2. A designer with a large catalog is trying to give potential customers a taste of what their patterns look like.
 These are also likely “good,” because the designer knows this will make or break someone’s decision to buy their other paid patterns.